caleb-james-smith/High-Energy-Lingo/README.md

 If a relevant acronym is not listed, please add it when you figure out what it means!
 For instructions, see the next section.

-### How to contribute
+## How to contribute

 Contributing to this document is the best way to make it more effective.

-If you want to add something, follow either of the following procedures:
+If you want to add something, follow this procedure:

-#### Procedure 1 (preferred):
-* Fork the repository
+* Fork the repository.
-* Edit the file to add your data and descriptions; please use alphabetical order
+* Edit the `README.md` to add acronyms and descriptions; please use alphabetical order!
-* Submit a pull request
+* Submit a pull request.

-#### Procedure 2:
-* Email me your data and descriptions and I will add them as I am available.

 ## Acronyms